EgosOwn/onionr/README.md

 # Onionr internals

+## Blocks

 At the core, Onionr is an anonymous Distributed Hash Table (DHT) syncing prepackaged blocks using a simple Gossip protocol with Dandelion++ as an overlay network on top of Tor and I2P.

 Onionr stores data in independent packages referred to as 'blocks'.
-The blocks are distributed to all nodes interested in their data type.
+The blocks are distributed to all nodes, but are not required to be stored.
 Blocks and user IDs cannot be easily proven to have been created by a particular user.
 Even if Dandelion++ is defeated and there is enough evidence to believe that a specific node is linked to a block's creation, nodes still operate behind Tor or I2P and as such cannot be trivially unmasked.
 Anonymity is achieved by a stateless network, with no given indication of what node a block originates from.
 In fact, since one is not required to participate in routing or storage to insert a message, blocks often do not originate from any identifiable node, similar to how Bitcoin transactions do not necessarily originate from a wallet directly associated with a node.

 ## Onionr Gossip